Page shortcut: https://egpu.io/nvidia-error43-fixer

-Aim: To fix Windows 10 Device Manager showing error 43 against a GTX10xx or RTX20xx eGPU running on a mPCIe, EC, M.2 or LUA interface that makes the eGPU inoperable.
-Here we distill a lengthy fix requiring an older 368.81 driver into a one-click script that can be applied to the latest Nvidia driver.
+Aim: To fix Windows 10/8/7 Device Manager showing an error code 43 against a Nvidia eGPU running on a mPCIe, EC, M.2, LUA interface or desktop PCIe slot.
+Here a lengthy fix utilizing an old 368.81 driver + mods is distilled into a one-click script to instantly get your eGPU up and running.
+The latest Nvidia driver can be used without any introduced performance or functionality penalty.

-4) Follow onscreen prompts & instructions as shown in above screenshot
+5. Follow onscreen instructions & prompts as shown in above screenshot

 |Lenovo Ultrabay Adapter (LUA)||intruder, rusTORK|